Rosen-Team-B/Rosen_B/documentation/design ideas w9.md

 	- "Retain button": show a warning button saying there is no undo pass this point.
 	- (not now) "Termination" button
 	- (not now) "Start new" button

 -> Step5.5: loading page (reused)

+[Second+ iterations]
+first tap/expandable
+	- instructions: add instruction to describe what this step does.
+second tap/expandable
+	- click-able images in 2 scroll-able windows.
+(1) newly queried images (queried this iteration) (2) odd images queried from previous iterations.
+	- a empty column: only when a image is selected will info of the image display on this column
+	- "Retain button": show a warning button saying there is no undo pass this point.
+	- (not now) "Termination" button
+	- (not now) "Start new" button